nguyendviet/mobile-notes/docs/why-nested-stack.md

 ...
 Using nested stacks to declare common components is considered a best practice.

-If you find yourself creating the same resouces over and over again, or similar resources tied together (like I do), then using "component templates" makes a lot of sense.
+If you find yourself creating the same resources over and over again, or similar resources tied together (like I do), then using "component templates" makes a lot of sense.